InformaticsMatters/trigger-awx/README.md

 >   The latter is also easier to use from Travis to trigger more than
     one Job Template.
 Refer to the individual scripts for details.

+>   **CAUTION** The CI/CD examples here _clone_ this repository into the
+    root of the CI/CD workspace of your repository.
+Consequently, any files in the root of your repository with a name that begins `trigger-` may get over-written.

 ## Use in .travis.yml
 To make a Travis build trigger a Job Template on an AWX server, do two things: